taniatsq/tp/docs/UserGuide.md

 * **Can use special characters**.
 To accommodate for adding tele handles, percentages/grades, dates etc.

 Examples:
 *  `description 1 desc/Loves coding`: Adds a description `Loves coding` to first student.
+*  `description 2 desc/Absent on 29/04/2023 due to Case Competition`: Adds a description `Absent on 29/04/2023 due to Case Competition` to second student on the list.

 ### Listing a class to view : `list`